algolia/docsearch/docs/src/faq.md

 As the website owner, we also give you access to the Algolia Analytics dashboard, that will let you have more data about the anonymized searches that were done on your website.
-You'll be able to see the most searched terms, or those with no results.
+You'll see the most searched terms, or those with no results.

 You will understand what people do not.